 The CSY 44’ “Walkover” is well known for its durability, comfort and classic appearance.
 Designed specifically for use in the Caribbean (CSY stands for “Caribbean Sailing Yachts”), they feature a solid, hand-laid fiberglass hull and deck with no core to absorb water or to rot.
 These boats are cutter rigged for easy sail handling and to provide a variety of sail combinations.
 All systems are overbuilt, easy to access and have withstood the test of time.
 Although they are heavy for their size, these boats are surprisingly fast and agile and their strength and weight that gives them their legendary comfortable ride with the ability to keep moving when newer and lighter boats run for cover.

-DESSPERADO is a fine example of her breed.
 Built in 1977 in Tampa, Florida, she is hull number 23, which tells us that the building crews had enough experience to do a great job and still had their enthusiasm.
 She has lived most of her life doing what she does best: sailing among the islands of the Caribbean.
-(In fact, she is currently located in the heart of the Windward Islands, so if your dream is to have a boat in that area she is positioned to save you the expense and bother of moving a boat to that location.)
-She has been lovingly maintained by a knowledgeable (U. S. Coast Guard licensed Captain) owner over the past ten years with many upgrades and improvements, and she stands ready and able to provide her new owner with years of safe and comfortable cruising.
+(In fact, she is currently located in the heart of the Caribbean, so if your dream is to have a boat in that area she is positioned to save you the expense and bother of moving a boat to that location.)

 Engine hours: 3850